Skip Navigation

 By Boat

-Some of the sights (like Suomenlinna Sea Fortress and the Zoo, called Korkeasaari) can be visited by boat.
-If you buy a ticket for public transport that last multiple days, trips by boat can be included in the ticket.
+Some of the sights (like Suomenlinna Sea Fortress and the zoo, called Korkeasaari) can be visited by boat.
+If you buy a ticket for public transport that lasts multiple days, trips by boat can be included in the ticket.
+There are also special daytickets for Suomenlinna only which cost about €5.
 Nearby Porvoo and Loviisa can also be visited by boat.
 The J.L.
 Runeberg travels between Helsinki and Porvoo several times a week in the summertime.

 By Bike